 - All equipment must be sanitized and stored properly at the end of the lab. - Wipe up floor spills quickly using paper towels, not the kitchen towels. - All work surfaces must be cleaned with soapy water and sanitized with bleach solution using the following procedure: wash with a detergent solution, sanitize with the sanitizing solution and a clean cloth used only for this purpose, air dry. - Dispose of all garbage and waste properly.
-All recycling must be cleaned with labels removed and put in the appropriate stairwell bins in the hallway before leaving the lab. - Please note that cooktops (gas, electric, and induction) should not be used as a counter top.
-Equipment and personal belongings should never be placed on the cooktops.
-The cooktops should only be used for cooking. - Your lab station must be checked by the instructor before leaving the lab.
+All recycling must be cleaned with labels removed and put in the appropriate stairwell bins in the hallway before leaving the lab. - Your lab station must be checked by the instructor before leaving the lab.

-FN 106 TENTATIVE SCHEDULE - Spring 2011
+FN 206 TENTATIVE SCHEDULE - Fall 2016